celestiaorg/CIPs/cips/cip-1.md

 * **Review**: A CIP Author marks a CIP as ready for and requesting Peer Review.
-* **Last Call**: The final review window for a CIP before moving to Final or Accepted.
+* **Last Call**: The final review window for a CIP before moving to Final.
 A CIP editor assigns Last Call status and sets a review end date (last-call-deadline), typically 14 days later.
-  * ❌ Draft: A Last Call which results in material changes or substantial unaddressed technical complaints will cause the CIP to revert to Draft.
+  * ❌ Review: A Last Call which results in material changes or substantial unaddressed technical complaints will cause the CIP to revert to Review.
-  * ➡️  Accepted (Core and Data Availability and Netowrking only):
-    A successful Last Call without material changes or unaddressed technical complaints will become Accepted.
-  * ✅ Final (Interface, CRCs and non-Standard CIPs): A successful Last Call without material changes or unaddressed technical complaints will become Final.
+  * ✅ Final: A successful Last Call without material changes or unaddressed technical complaints will become Final.
-* **Accepted (Core, Data Availability and Netowrking CIPs only)**:
-  This status signals that material changes are unlikely and Celestia client developers should consider this CIP for inclusion.
-Their process for deciding whether to encode it into their clients as part of a hard fork is not part of the CIP process.
-  * ⬅️  Draft: The Core Devs can decide to move this CIP back to the Draft status at their discretion.
-E.g. a major, but correctable, flaw was found in the CIP.
-  * ❌ Rejected: The Core Devs can decide to mark this CIP as Rejected at their discretion.
-E.g. a major, but uncorrectable, flaw was found in the CIP.
-  * ✅ Final: Standards Track (Core, Data Availability, and Networking) CIPs must be implemented in the Celestia client before it can be considered Final.
-When the implementation is complete and adopted by the community, the status will be changed to “Final”.
 * **Final**: This CIP represents the final standard.
 A Final CIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
 A PR moving a CIP from